swup/astro/README.md

 ## Installation

 First, install the `@swup/astro` package using your package manager.
-If you're using npm or aren't sure, run this in the terminal:

 ```sh
 npm install @swup/astro
 ```

-Then, apply this integration to your `astro.config.*` file using the `integrations` property:
+Then, apply the integration to your `astro.config.*` file using the `integrations` property:

 ```js ins={3} "swup()"
 import { defineConfig } from 'astro/config';